HarcourtsAcademy/grav-ha-user/pages/03.qualifications/05.new-zealand/01.nz-ce/nz-online-ce.md

 The topic for 2017 is **Knowing and communicating what you are selling.**

-The key learning objectives for this programme are to understand the following:
+The key learning objectives for this program are to understand the following:
 - Protection against complaints to the REAA through adequate disclosure.
 - The importance of obtaining consent of client vendor / lessor to disclose.
 - What disclosure means and important rules and legislation relating to disclosure obligations to client and customer.